saltedcoffii/gnome-backgrounds-macos/README.md

 ### Alpine Linux and derivatives

 Installing gnome-backgrounds-macos on [Alpine Linux](https://alpinelinux.org/) may be a bit trickier than other distros.
 I cannot provide an APK, because the APK would contain backgrounds under copyright.
 I may choose to provide an APK that downloads the images as a post-install hook, however that is not currently the case.
-Pull requests welcome!
+[Pull requests](https://github.com/saltedcoffii/gnome-backgrounds-macos/pulls/) welcome!

-To build an installable apk, first [setup your Alpine system to build APKs](https://wiki.alpinelinux.org/wiki/Include:Setup_your_system_and_account_for_building_packages)
+To build an installable apk, first [setup your Alpine system to build APKs](https://wiki.alpinelinux.org/wiki/Include:Setup_your_system_and_account_for_building_packages).

 Then, download and extract the [latest release](https://github.com/saltedcoffii/gnome-backgrounds-macos/releases/) of the project and extract it.